-It’s the perfect houseplant to display on your desk, coffee table, or counter, and with proper care and a little pampering, this fairy-tale plant will last for a very long time.
+It’s the perfect houseplant to display on your home or office desk, coffee table, or counter, and with proper care and a little pampering, this fairy-tale plant will last for a very long time.

 It’s quite expensive, but it can make a much-appreciated unique gift for succulent plant collectors.

-Before diving into this informative article on how to care for Trachyandra tortilis, check out this video below for some quick facts!
+Before diving into this informative article on how to care for Trachyandra ortilis, check out this video below for some quick facts!